transcom/prime_api_deliverable/README.md

 ## Postman directory

-There is a Postman directory at the root of this repository.
-This exists to capture the work necessary to integrate with Postman Pro without having to use the Postman UI to create and modify collections.
-This tooling has been created to facilitate collaboration across engineering, delivery, and contracting teams.
+There is a `postman/` directory at the root of this repository.
+This repository is how the Truss engineering teams create Postman Collections to be used in various ways.
+Please see the documentation in that directory for more information on how to leverage Postman for the Prime API.